Hushoffice

 • By: Hushoffice Team

-Inclusive workplace – tl;dr
+Inclusive office – tl;dr

-What is inclusivity in the workplace?
+What does inclusivity in the work environment refer to?

 Acoustic meeting booth hushFree.Access.M for employees with mobility impairments and on wheelchair

 Neurodiversity.
 Neurotypicality.
 Neuroinclusion.
-How do they compare?
+How are these notions related?

 HushFree.S office telephone booth with A-rated acoustics